hazelcast/hazelcast-jet-demos/jetleopard/JetLeopardWhitePaper.md

     }
 ----

-In terms of execution then, as before, we use ++join()++ to force synchronous execution of the Jet job.
+In terms of execution then, as before, we use `join()` to force synchronous execution of the Jet job.

-The real difference hides in the ++pipeline++ field on the main application object.
+The real difference hides in the `pipeline` field on the main application object.
-This is, unsurprisingly, set up in a method called ++buildPipeline()++, which is slightly more complex than the previous example:
+This is, unsurprisingly, set up in a method called `buildPipeline()`, which is slightly more complex than the previous example:

 ----
     public static Pipeline buildPipeline() {